-Columbia Cougar Flats II Review: Camp in Comfort
+Columbia Cougar Flats II Tent: Camp in Comfort

 The Columbia Cougar Flats II domed cabin tent offers families a spacious temporary shelter while camping.
 It features several amenities not found in other tents, an excellent ventilation system, cover from rain and is fairly easy to set up and take down.